noirotm/flvmeta/man/flvmeta.1.md

     the **\--format** option

 -a *NAME=VALUE*, \--add=*NAME=VALUE*
-:   add a metadata string value to the output file
+:   add a metadata string value to the output file.
+The name/value pair will be
+    appended at the end of the _onMetaData_ tag.

 -s, \--no-lastsecond
 :   do not create the *onLastSecond* tag